An Explicit Categorical Construction of Instanton Density in Lattice Yang-Mills Theory: Generalization to

-The plaquette weight $W_2$ now has dependence $W_2(\mathcal{D}_p, \xi_p)$, which should be invariant under the symmetries of the Weyl alcove fixing the origin.
-For given $\xi_p$, $W_2$ should decrease with the distance between $i\mathcal{D}_p$ and $i\xi_p$ in the Weyl alcove; as $i\mathcal{D}_p$ approaches the face of the alcove that is opposite to $\xi_p$, $W_2$ should decreases towards $0$, just like in Fig.~\ref{fig:W2_idea}, because there the second segment of the interpolation becomes ambiguous due to the ambiguity in $\mathcal{U}_p$.
-Moreover, when $D_p=\xi_p$, we require $W_2(0, 0)$ to be large, while all other $W_2(\xi_p, \xi_p)$ to be small (and equal, by the symmetry of the Weyl alcove fixing the origin), for the same physical intuition as in Fig.~\ref{fig:W2_idea}.
+The plaquette weight $W_2$ now has dependence $W_2(\mathcal{D}_p, \xi_p)$, which should be invariant under the symmetries of the Weyl alcove fixing the origin, i.e. reversing the sign of the $\mathfrak{su}(N)$ eigenvalues.
+For given $\xi_p$, $W_2$ should decrease with the distance between $\mathcal{D}_p$ and $\xi_p$ in the Weyl alcove; as $\mathcal{D}_p$ approaches the face of the alcove that is opposite to $\xi_p$, $W_2$ should decreases towards $0$, just like in Fig.~\ref{fig:W2_idea}, because there the second segment of the interpolation becomes ambiguous due to the ambiguity in $\mathcal{U}_p$.
+Moreover, when $D_p=\xi_p$, we require $W_2(0, 0)$ to be large, while all other $W_2(\xi_p, \xi_p)$ to be small (and respect the symmetry of the Weyl alcove of reversing the sign of the $\mathfrak{su}(N)$ eigenvalues), for the same physical intuition as in Fig.~\ref{fig:W2_idea}.
 The cube weight $W_3$, whose $\nu$ function depends on $u_p, \xi_p, \mathcal{K}_p$ around the cube, can be technically constructed along the same line as in Section \ref{s_CS}.